All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Notes:

-Page revised in November 2020.
+Page revised in June 2022.

 Acquapendente, Bagnoregio (Bagnorea), Todi, Perugia and Assisi

 Val di Chiana, named after Chiani, a small stream which empties into the Tiber, is a valley between Tuscany and Umbria having a north-south direction.
 At the time of the ancient Romans Via Cassia, the road which linked Rome to Florence, crossed this valley.
 In the XIth century, during a conflict between Perugia and Orvieto, the inhabitants of the latter town built a dam on the Chiani which turned the valley into a marsh.
 The route of Via Cassia was modified and it ran across Acquapendente and Siena.
-The political division of the valley between the Papal State and the Grand Duchy of Tuscany added to the misery of this part of the country until the late XVIIIth century when the two governments reached an agreement which eventually led to reclaiming the valley.

 In 1875 the route of the Florence-Rome railway was significantly shortened by the opening of a new section across Val di Chiana.